fishjord/swc_hhmi/day1.shell/Readme.md

 Hint: If you make a mistake and need to start over just do the
 following:

-1. Navigate to the `shell` directory
+1. Navigate to the `day1.shell` directory

 2. Delete the `data` directory